Budget 2020: Govt injects $280m into NZ Post as service 'no longer commercially viable'

 Shane Jones, associate minister for State Owned Enterprises, said Covid-19 had demonstrated how important the postal service was with many people relying on the services during lockdown.

-"We have now reached the point where it is no longer commercially viable for New Zealand Post to maintain current service levels and it needs Government support.
+"We have now reached the point where it is no longer commercially viable for New Zealand Post to maintain current [mail] service levels and it needs Government support.

 "Despite the move away from mail there are still a number of individuals, businesses and public sector organisations who rely on a timely and comprehensive postal service and this investment will maintain those services," Jones said.